ukrishnas/LPSharp/LPBench/README.md

 MSF results are from Network Designer using Invoke-MSFSolve, because LPSharp does not support MSF.

-CLP results are using `ClpInterface-cpp.exe`, which is our wrapper around Clp solver methods in `libClp` and `libCoinUtils` built from code this repository.
+CLP results are using `coinwrap.exe`, which is our wrapper around Clp solver methods in `libClp` and `libCoinUtils` built from code this repository.
 It is not yet using LPSharp because the support is under development.
-Clp build also produces a standalone executable, and the results of ClpInterface-cpp and Clp standalone executables are the same when used with default settings.
+Clp build also produces a standalone executable, and the results of CoinWrap and Clp standalone executables are the same when used with default settings.
 Clp standalone exposes a number of settings in a non-obvious way, and CoinWrap exposes a subset in a user-friendly manner.